Certificate Management and Usage

 Examples

-Import a PKCS#12 or a PEM certificate:
+Import a PKCS#12 or a PEM certificate

-example:/#> cert import pkcs password "secret string" ftp://1.2.3.4/bundle.p12
+example:/#> pki import pkcs password "secret string" ftp://1.2.3.4/bundle.p12

-example:/#> cert import pem type public usb://remote.crt
+example:/#> pki import pem type public usb://remote.crt

-Import an OpenVPN static key (PSK or TLS-AUTH):
+Import an OpenVPN static key (PSK or TLS-AUTH)

-example:/#> cert import ovpn ftp://1.2.3.4/ovpn.key
+example:/#> pki import ovpn ftp://1.2.3.4/ovpn.key

-Generate an OpenVPN static key (PSK or TLS-AUTH):
+Generate an OpenVPN static key (PSK or TLS-AUTH)

-example:/#> cert generate ovpn label NAME
+example:/#> pki generate ovpn label NAME

-Show all certificates or display a given label/hash:
+Show all certificates or display a given label/hash

-example:/#> show cert
+example:/#> pki cert show

-TYPE HASH EXPIRES NAME
+TYPE HASH EXPIRES NAME DIST LABEL

-example:/#> show cert full
+example:/#> pki cert show full

-TYPE HASH EXPIRES NAME LABEL
+TYPE HASH EXPIRES NAME DIST LABEL

 Pub 52ff4f77 Jan 19 2038 zero-12-34-50.local web-default